zulsyah/AbgPosmen_v2.0/README.md

 # AbangPosmen V2.0
 This art of work introduce the work of 'Abang Posmen' using ROS library.
-This time we are using combination drone which is Parrot Bebop 2 and Turtlebot 3.
+This time we are using combination of drone (Parrot Bebop 2) and Turtlebot 3.

 # Project Group Members